Joystream/handbook/system/validation.md

 **`session`**

-A session is a Substrate implementation term for a period that has a constant set of validators.
+A session is a Joystream implementation term for a period that has a constant set of validators.
 Validators can only join or exit the validator set at a session change.

 Target is \~600 blocks, or 1h.